 Research topic: ANSYS simulation and mathematical modeling of fluid--structure interactions between a power-law fluid and deformable microchannel with an elastic top wall.

-First position after graduation: Mechanical Engineering MS program at the Massachusetts Institute of Technology.
+First position after graduation: Mechanical Engineering MS student at the Massachusetts Institute of Technology.

 Dr. Federico Municchi (Postdoc, Fall 2017--Fall 2018)